larson-group/clubb_release/dash_app/DEVELOPMENT.md

 Prototype work belongs outside `dash_app/misc_tab/`; the production app must neither import nor register it.
 This keeps the dashboard usable when prototype-only directories are absent from a checkout.

+## Runtime selection and JAX job settings

+The runtime chooser uses the read-only report from [`clubb_jax/run_jax.py`](../clubb_jax/run_jax.py).
+Hardware discovery does not require an installed JAX environment.
+A compatible device whose environment needs setup remains selectable.

+GPU choices are stored by UUID.
+Until a specific GPU is chosen, the inherited selection retains the server's `CUDA_VISIBLE_DEVICES` setting (or CUDA's default); an unmapped active default has its own tile.
+Explicit selections override visibility for that job and all its cases or profiling workers.
+They do not distribute work across GPUs.
+CPU runs ignore a saved GPU selection.

+The preallocation checkbox is enabled only for a compatible CUDA selection, including one that needs environment setup.
+It is disabled during checks and for CPU, Metal, or unavailable selections.
+Both checked and unchecked values explicitly override the server's `XLA_PYTHON_CLIENT_PREALLOCATE` setting.
+Freeze the effective GPU and preallocation settings into each submitted Run/Profile request and include them in command previews.
+Enabling preallocation maps to `-jax=gpu,xla_prealloc`.

+Compiled implementations follow `install/selected`, falling back to `install/latest`.
+Explicit runner `-exe` or `-install_dir` options override that default.
+Tune continues to use its Fortran/F2PY worker independently of the chooser's JAX selection.

+## Profile results

+The Profile tab is a browser interface to `utilities/time_clubb.py`.
+Its top benchmark panel configures the case, process/per-process-batch-size sweep, repetitions, executable, configuration, overrides, and additional `run_scm.py` arguments.
+A direct one-second polling path reads the active summary and process rows and renders figures server-side, so results appear after each measured repetition while the broker-owned job is running; warmups remain hidden.
+Browser stores retain only compact timer/process choices rather than the growing raw timing table.
+The running row counter and all four figures are returned by the same callback response, so visible progress cannot advance independently of the plots.
+Stored profiles can be overlaid, compared with a baseline, or viewed as process distributions and exclusive-cost decompositions.
+The right rail has a profile-selection section above a separate set of shared comparison controls; plot-specific options remain beside the plot they affect.
+The profile chooser shows the three newest unselected results by default, expands to the full library, and displays active comparisons as removable pills.
+The benchmark-label field indicates when its normalized profile name already exists.
+Starting that benchmark asks for confirmation, then replaces the existing profile in place instead of creating a timestamped version; any older same-label/same-case versions are removed from the active comparison selection.

+The selected directory is a collection of compact, directly commit-able profile folders.
+Each benchmark creates `<profile-name>/` containing `README.md`, profile-wide `profile.json` provenance, one workload row per process-count/batch-size point in `batches.csv`, raw timer observations in `timings.csv`, and one representative input/setup/log/native-timing set under `logs/<batch-id>/`.
+Child processes otherwise run in temporary directories, which are deleted after each workload is aggregated.
+Warmups are retained with `phase=warmup` but excluded from the default plots.
+Dash derives statistical summaries in memory instead of storing duplicate summary files. **Export selected** downloads complete profiles as a ZIP; **Import** accepts those ZIPs on another machine or checkout.
+Provenance includes the effective vertical level count, observed model steps, source revision, executable checksum, host, timer backend, and time basis so Dash can flag potentially incomparable runs.